12NaN/CSc322-TeamX-Software-Engineering-Project/README.md

 You must have pip from python3 installed and the following packages:
 - pip install flask
 - pip install sqlalchemy
+In root folder run "pip install -r requirements.txt" to install python packages.

 Once you have downloaded Node.js from the links below, or if you have Node.js installed:

 - (npx create-react-app client)

-Electron Setup:
+Electron/React Setup:
 1) git clone https://github.com/12NaN/CSc322-TeamX-Software-Engineering-Project.git
 2) cd CSc322-TeamX-Software-Engineering-Project
-3) npm i
+3) "npm i"
 4) cd Client
-5) npm i
+5) "npm i"
-6) npm run start
+6) "npm run start" to run the React app (To run Electron (Desktop app), run "npm run start" in root folder)

 DB in Python:
 1) Open Python3